top of page

 A well-rounded routine includes all three levels.
 Most men benefit from keeping the majority of sessions moderate, with a smaller portion of high-intensity work.

 The key is building a routine you can stick to long term while gradually increasing your workload.
+For help comparing formats and choosing the right approach, use these cardio, fat loss, and workout choice guides.

 Common Mistakes Men Make In Cardio Training

 One of the biggest mistakes in cardio and endurance training for men is doing too much too soon.
-Jumping straight into high-intensity workouts without a solid base often leads to burnout or injury.
+Jumping straight into high-intensity workouts without a solid base often leads to burnout, soreness, or injury.
+Another common issue is relying on just one type of cardio.
+Sticking only to running or only to HIIT limits your progress and increases the risk of plateaus.

 Many men also underestimate the importance of recovery.
-Cardio might not feel as taxing as heavy lifting, but your body still needs time to repair and adapt.
+Cardio might not feel as demanding as heavy lifting, but your body still needs time to repair and adapt.
 Skipping rest days or pushing through fatigue can slow progress.

 Finally, skipping warm-ups and mobility work increases the risk of injury, especially as training intensity increases.
 Even a few minutes of preparation can make a big difference in performance and safety.